 Sir Elton John failed in a privacy claim over photographs of him walking from his car to his house on the grounds that they showed his baldness was returning; this was “trivial”.

 The BBC ran video of a man attempting suicide, to show how CCTV saved his life.
-The European Court of Human Rights said it breached Article 8 (respect for privacy) because video is so intrusive.
+The European Court of Human Rights said it breached Article 8 (respect for privacy) because he was recognisable and video is so intrusive.

 A judge suggested that a couple who were filmed from a police helicopter while having sex might have been able to claim lifelong anonymity as victims of voyeurism.
 But there was a small detail that complicated the issue… they knew they were being filmed.
+So were they really victims of a sex offence?
 The media were left to decide for themselves whether to risk running the story.
 Read more.

 The toddler son of the writer JK Rowling was secretly photographed in Edinburgh; the case prompted the Court of Appeal to rule children had a stronger protection from media intrusion, especially where pictures were taken without consent that would not have been given if asked for.
 But children did not have a guarantee of privacy, and privacy must still be balanced against freedom of expression.